Konrud/switch-web-component/README.md

 ## Style

+  ### RTL (right-to-left) styles
+  Component has built-in support for the RTL (right-to-left) styling.
+To enable this support `dir="rtl"` attribute should be set on the component.
+  Example: `<switch-component dir="rtl"></switch-component>`.

   ### Custom styles
   You can customize component, by setting your css on the component itself and by using CSS custom properties (a.k.a CSS variables).
-Component has built-in support for the RTL (right-to-left) styling.

   **NOTE:** component's dimension properties mainly defined in `em` unit (this unit is relative to the `font-size` property that defined on the element itself or on the parent element), thus, you can change its dimensions by setting `font-size` on the component itself or on the parent element.
   ```css